RASH0308/Custom-command-internsctl/README.md

 - Copy the content of [internsctl.1](https://github.com/RASH0308/Custom-command-internsctl/blob/main/internsctl.1) to `internsctl.1`
 - Copy `internsctl.1` to `/usr/share/man/man1/`
 - Update man index using `sudo mandb`
-- Now you can execute the commands
+- Now you can execute the custom commands